Immunization leads to better health outcomes, reduced costs and higher clinician productivity

 Globally, vaccination saves 2 to 3 million lives per year.
 Immunizations can protect a child born in the U.S. today against 17 serious diseases and conditions (U.S. Department of Health and Human Services, 2010 National Vaccine Plan).
 The Centers for Disease Control and Prevention (CDC) aims to define and increase the level of adoption of immunization-related capabilities within EHRs and other clinical software; improve immunization rates; increase knowledge and acceptance of immunizations among patients and caregivers; and improve the tracking and safety of vaccines.

-Supported by CDC, the Immunization Integration Program (IIP) is a collaborative effort of HIMSS, ICSA Labs and CNI Advantage, LLC.
-(CNI) to use electronic health records (EHRs) and other clinical software to improve U.S. immunization rates, which are linked to better health outcomes, reduced healthcare costs, and higher clinician productivity.
+Supported by CDC, the Immunization Integration Program (IIP) is a collaborative effort of HIMSS, Drummond Group and Chickasaw Health Consulting, LLC, to use electronic health records (EHRs) and other clinical software to improve U.S. immunization rates, which are linked to better health outcomes, reduced healthcare costs, and higher clinician productivity.

 The IIP takes immunization workflow mainstream